 During my college years, I took the opportunity to work on cattle ranches across the country.
 This included a natural beef ranch in the Big Horn Mountains of Wyoming; one of my favorite places on earth.
-I love the mountains and hope to return to that region before my time is done.
+I love the mountains and love the constantly changing environment they bring to life.

 I have also worked in the cattle feedlots of the Texas Panhandle.
 This was a great experience I wouldn’t trade for anything.
 Learning about the cattle industry from beginning to end is an invaluable experience that more folks should have the opportunity to do.

 Now I live in Montana, but am finishing up a Master’s degree from the University of Tennessee studying interactions between cattle nutrition and reproduction.
 Research work is complete, now it’s just the nitty gritty task of statistics and writing.
 Graduate school wasn’t exactly on my radar, but the desire to continue learning continues to burn.
 I’m a hands-on learner and will often blog about my experiences in the classroom, lab, and (always my favorite) from the business end of a cow in the barn.
 In late 2013, I began working as Communications Manager for the Montana Stockgrowers Association.
 Helena, Montana is a scenic town and relatively quiet for being a State Capitol.
 Look for many new posts highlighting my travels and working with ranchers across the Big Sky state.